Employee Lifetime Value Explained

 • Foster Competition over Collaboration: Colleagues may compete for limited “top performer” slots instead of working together, which hurts team dynamics and can lead to politics

-• Tolerates Mediocraty: Assumes the majority are average performers, doesn't set an expectation for sustained high performance
+• Tolerate Mediocraty: Assumes the majority are average performers, doesn't set an expectation for sustained high performance

 The 9-box grid, often used in talent reviews, evaluates employees based on their current performance and perceived potential.
 While it provides a structured way to discuss talent, it has its own challenges: